apereo/apereo.github.io/_posts/cas/2019-01-06-cas61-groovy-haveibeenpawned.md

 ## Configuration

-First, we are going to teach CAS about the Groovy script that is to contact the relevant APIs and check for a pwned password:
+First, we are going to teach CAS about the Groovy script that is to contact the relevant APIs and check for a pawned password:

 ```properties
 cas.authn.engine.groovyPostProcessor.location=file:/etc/cas/config/GroovyPostProcessor.groovy